Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/4_pdf_document_processing.md

 )
 {{< /copycode >}}

+To validate that the function was published successfully, follow these steps:

+1. Open the **Function App** in the Azure Portal.
+2. Navigate to the **Functions** section.
+3. Verify that a function named **split_pdf** is present.
-Let's validate that the function was published successfully.
-Open the Function app and under **Functions** section observe the there is a function present with the name **split_pdf**.
-Further, observe that it has **Blob** trigger.
+4. Confirm that the function is configured with a **Blob** trigger.

+If all of the above are correct, the deployment was successful.

 ![alt](../../images/document_data_management_4_pdf_document_processing_2.png)

 ---

-Congratulation!
-You successfully created the PDF document processing components, and we're ready for the final part of the Document Data Processing - let's upload the PDF document and run the Azure AI Search indexer to populate the index with data!
+**Congratulations!** You have successfully created the PDF document processing components.
+Now, we’re ready for the final step of the Document Data Processing workflow:

+1. **Upload the PDF document** to the Azure Blob Storage.
+2. **Run the Azure AI Search indexer** to process the document and populate the search index with the extracted data.

 ---

 [&laquo; Document Data Management: Azure AI Search](/azure-open-ai-rag-oyd-text-images/document_data_management/3_azure_ai_search/) | [Document Data Management: Populating Azure AI Index &raquo;](/azure-open-ai-rag-oyd-text-images/document_data_management/5_populating_azure_ai_index/)